 4. What's PWB's impact?

-PWB has completed over 60 projects in less than 2 years in over 21 countries.
-So far we have helped our photographers and videographers raise over $100,000, covering 100% of project-related expenses through online fundraising.
+PWB has completed over 100 projects in over 30 countries, and our photographers and videographers have raised over $100,000, covering project-related expenses through online fundraising.

 5. How many images are required for the project?